Kalyani7744/purviewlab/modules/module01.md

 ## Summary

-This module provided an overview of how to provision a Microsoft Purview account using the Azure Portal and how to grant the appropriate level of access to Microsoft Purview's data plane.
+This module provided an overview on how to provision a Microsoft Purview account using the Azure Portal and how to grant the appropriate level of access to Microsoft Purview's data plane.